Training with a guide dog

 - organising regular visits to the vet

-Once you have successfully trained with a guide dog, you will be asked to enter into a legally binding contract with Guide Dogs.
-The instructor will visit you at home for another two to three weeks after training to help you settle with the guide dog and to provide assistance and advice on routes.
+Once you have successfully completed training with a guide dog, you will be asked to enter into a legally binding contract with Guide Dogs.

 Throughout your working partnership you will receive visits, at home and/or at work, from a Guide Dog Mobility Instructor.
 You may also be asked to attend group top-up days, where you and your dog will work with your local team to maintain a safe and enjoyable working partnership.